theguywithahat0/gcp-mongodb-streaming/improvements.md

 After making these changes, ensure the following tests are performed:

-1. Verify logging works consistently across all modules
-2. Test configuration validation with invalid values
+1. Test configuration validation with invalid values
-3. Review security documentation for completeness
+2. Review security documentation for completeness